jhkrug/jhkrug.github.io/_posts/2017-01-17-retirement_slope.md

 My partner and I are moving to Andalucía, near Granada, in February.
 We have, for a long time, intended to retire early there.
-Sue feels much healthier in the sun and warmth and I'm not complaining about cycling in it.
+Sue feels much healthier in the sun and warmth, and I'm not complaining about cycling in it.
 The cost of living is more conducive to making our pension last.
 The time has come a year sooner than we were anticipating or wanted.
 Brexit, ***ffs*** &#x1f631;.
 We are going to